Evanslearn/1st-Semester-AI-2023-2024-/MachineLearning/Final Project/Readme.md

-# This ipynb was developd in Google Colab, for the Final Project of the Machine Learning Postgraduate Course of Artificial Inteligence Master of CSD AUTH.
+# This ipynb was developed in Google Colab, for the Final Project of the Machine Learning Postgraduate Course of Artificial Inteligence Master of CSD AUTH.
 ## The problem that I modeled here is an attempt to learn the rock-paper-scissors game.
 * The enemy playes first, so we see an image of an action (rock/paper/scissors)
 * Our model then tries to select the optimal action, which would make it win (so if the enemy played rock, then our model should choose paper)